 I’ve seen a few “challah” recipes using this flour but for the most part they just taste like bread and lack the sweet flavor I crave when I think challah.
-Not this one!
-I like to use silan to give my challah a deeper brown color (plus its vegan) but feel free to replace it with honey for a more traditional challah flavor.
+Not this recipe!
+I like to use silan to give my challah a deeper brown color (plus its vegan) but feel free to replace it with more honey if you don’t have it on hand.

 Molino Flour Challah